carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 - "See the limitations of k-means when clusters overlap."
 - "Use spectral clustering to overcome the limitations of k-means."
 keypoints:
+- "Clustering is a form of unsupervised learning"
 - "Unsupervised learning algorithms don't need training"
+- "Kmeans is a popular clustering algorithm."
+- "Kmeans struggles where one cluster exists within another, such as concentric circles."
+- "Spectral clustering is another technique which can overcome some of the limitations of Kmeans."
+- "Spectral clustering is much slower than Kmeans."
 - "As well as providing machine learning algorithms scikit learn also has functions to make example data"
 ---